Pablo-source/Shiny-app-using-COVID-data/README.md

 > **renv::restore()**

+If prompted, after running restore() function, choose "1: Activate the project and use the project library." from menu displayed in the R Console.

 In the next step when using **app_launch_TRIGGER.R** script, we will have all required packages for the app loaded by the **renv::restore()** command.

 3-3.
 Open “**app_launch_TRIGGER.R** script”